 Perhaps the most famous form of these ingredients is capsaicin, a substance known for its high capacity for reducing pain and burning fat.
 However, a series of studies are now available, including those by the University of Ulsan in 2011, which show that this substance is also responsible for lowering blood sugar levels in the human body.

-Because of its pronounced taste, cayenne is less versatile than turmeric.
-Most people associate it with typical dishes such as hot curry.
-Having said this, we'd like to add that cayenne can also be a surprising and rewarding ingredient in a smoothie, not least because it contains certain substances that can contribute to better absorption of the specific nutrients of the different ingredients.
+Because of its pronounced taste, cayenne is less versatile than turmeric, and most people associate it with typical dishes such as hot curry.
+Having said this, we would like to add that cayenne can also be a surprising and rewarding ingredient in a smoothie, not least because it contains certain substances that can contribute to better absorption of the specific nutrients of the different ingredients.

 Read Eat Hot And Live Longer